RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - The list of features provided (e.g MCU peripheral) is defined in `Makefile.features`

-- The configurations of clocks and of each MCU peripherals in are defined in `periph_conf.h`
+- The configurations of MCU clocks and peripherals are defined in `periph_conf.h`

 - `board.h` provides specific on-board defines for: